pcrumley/parallel_primes_rs/README.md

 [11, 13, 17, 19]
 ```

-The algorithm to determine if a number is prime naïve brute force, with some care to avoid overflow errors.
+The algorithm to determine if a number is prime is naïve brute force, with some care to avoid overflow errors.
 It uses a work-stealing threadpool provided by `rayon` and the default is to set the number of threads equal
 to the number of physical cores available, but you can change this by calling e.g.